grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 Some advantages of graph databases include:

-*   Agile and flexible structures
+*   Agile and flexible structures.
-*   Explicit relationship representation between entities
+*   Explicit relationship representation between entities.
-*   Real-time query output - speed depends on the number of relationships
+*   Real-time query output - speed depends on the number of relationships.

 #### Disadvantages

 The general disadvantages of graph databases are:

-*   No standardised query language; depends on the platform used
+*   No standardised query language; depends on the platform used.
-*   Not suitable for transactional-based systems
+*   Not suitable for transactional-based systems.
 *   Small user base, making it hard to find troubleshooting support.

 ## Graph technology

 Graph technology is the next step in improving analytics delivery.
 Traditional analytics is insufficient to meet complicated business operations, distribution, and analytical concerns as data quantities expand.

-Graph technology aids in the discovery of unknown correlations in data that would otherwise go undetected or unanalysed.When the term graph is used to describe a topic, three distinct concepts come to mind: graph theory, graph analytics, and graph data management.
+Graph technology aids in the discovery of unknown correlations in data that would otherwise go undetected or unanalysed.
+When the term graph is used to describe a topic, three distinct concepts come to mind: graph theory, graph analytics, and graph data management.

 *   Graph theory - A mathematical notion that uses stack ordering to find paths, linkages, and networks of logical or physical objects, as well as their relationships.
 Can be used to model molecules, telephone lines, transport routes, manufacturing processes, and many other things.
 *   Graph analytics - The application of graph theory to uncover nodes, edges, and data linkages that may be assigned semantic attributes.
 Can examine potentially interesting connections in data found in traditional analysis solutions, using node and edge relationships.
 *   Graph database - A type of storage for data generated by graph analytics.
 Filling a knowledge graph, which is a model in data that indicates a common usage of acquired knowledge or data sets expressing a frequently held notion, is a typical use case for graph analytics output.

 While the architecture and terminology are sometimes misunderstood, graph analytics' output can be viewed through visualisation tools, knowledge graphs, particular applications, and even some advanced dashboard capabilities of business intelligence tools.
 All three concepts above are frequently used to improve system efficiency and even to assist in dynamic data management.
 In this approach, graph theory and analysis are inextricably linked, and analysis may always rely on graph databases.